 West Palm Beach DUI drug arrests can have an impact on an individual’s case in the way that they were carried out by law enforcement.
 There are specific steps that a police officer needs to take in order for a stop and search of one’s vehicle to be considered lawful, and if any of those procedures are violated, an individual could potentially have their charges dropped with the help of a professional defense attorney.
 Read on to learn more about the similarities and differences between situations meriting stops for alcohol impairment versus West Palm Beach DUI drug arrests.

 Stops by an Officer

-West Palm Beach DUI drug arrests and stops are similar to standard DUI stops in that an individual is pulled over for a traffic infraction or a suspicion based on the driving pattern such as weaving or driving slowly that catches the attention of law enforcement.
+DUI drug arrests and stops in West Palm Beach are similar to standard DUI stops in that an individual is pulled over for a traffic infraction or a suspicion based on the driving pattern such as weaving or driving slowly that catches the attention of law enforcement.
 Once the police officer pulls someone over, anything could happen.
 The driver could receive a traffic ticket or could be charged with a DUI for alcohol or drugs.
 The driver is stopped and questioned.